BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 */

-//returns: zilla (cause character at position two is 'z' and since we didn't add a second param substring returned is all remaining characters in the string) console.log(slice(2));
+console.log(slice(2)); //returns: zilla (cause character at position two is 'z' and since we didn't add a second param substring returned is all the remaining characters within the string)

 ```